Port of Hull: King George Dock (1914–)

 In 1892, the board of the NER had decided that a greater investment of around £1,000,000 in a new dock east of Alexandra Dock would be better spent than expending a smaller sum, of around £22,000, on expanding the entrance to the Dock Company's Albert Dock.
 It put bills before Parliament for the amalgamation of the Dock Company, and for a new dock.
 (Note: The dock proposals were submitted as part of a wider number of schemes.
 See "North Eastern Railway.
 Additional Powers with reference to new and existing Railways, Dock, Roads, Footpaths, and other Works and Lands in Northumberland, Newcastle-upon-Tyne, Durham, York (North East and West Ridings), and Kingston-upon-Hull; [...]"
 (1891)) Both bills were rejected; the amalgamation bill was resubmitted in 1893, with clauses protecting the interests of the Hull and Barnsley Railway (HBR), which feared the possibility of a rival dock adjacent to their own Alexandra Dock.
 As such, the bill contained clauses requiring the NER to inform the HBR of any planned dock to the east and allow them the option to join as partners in any such development.
 The North Eastern Railway (Hull Docks) Act 1893 (56 & 57 Vict. c. cxcviii) was passed, and the amalgamation took place in 1893.
 The NER submitted bills for extensive dock improvements in Hull in 1897, (Note: Submitted as part of a wider number of schemes, see "North-Eastern Railway.
 Power to make Dock Works at Kingston-upon-Hull and Middlesbrough; Additional Powers with reference to new and existing Railways, Roads, Footpaths and other Works [...]"
 (1896)) and again in 1898 with an expanded improvement scheme, (Note: Submitted as part of a wider number of schemes, see "North Eastern Railway.
 Power to make Dock Works at Kingston-upon-Hull; Additional Powers with reference to new and existing Railways, Roads, Footpaths, and other Works, [...]"
 (1897)) both of which were abandoned over responsibilities regarding dredging the river.
 The following year the NER submitted a bill for a new dock east of Alexandra, jointly with the HBR, including new connecting rail lines (Note: See "North Eastern and Hull and Barnsley Railways (Joint Dock).
 Power to the North Eastern Railway Company and the Hull, Barnsley and West Riding Junction Railway and Dock Company, Jointly and Separately, to Make a New Dock Railways and Works at Kingston-upon-Hull; Constitution of Joint Committee; Running Powers to North Eastern Railway Company over part of Hull and Barnsley Railway; Agreements between the said Companies; Additional Capital Powers for the said Companies; Application of Funds and Amendment of Acts."
-(1898), also "Harbours and Waterways" (1898))—this was passed as the Hull Joint Dock Act 1899 (62 & 63 Vict. c. ccxlii).
+(1898), also "Harbours and Waterways" (1898))—this was passed as the Hull Joint Dock Act 1899.